The 10 Best Social Media Marketing Jobs

 Social media managers are, normally, held responsible if the strategy or campaign delivers (or fails) because it is the job of the manager to ensure everything is working as expected.

 Yes, it’s a challenging job.

 And here is what you should be doing as a social media manager in your favorite company:

-- Creating an action plan to achieve objectives
+- Create an action plan to achieve objectives

-- Working with marketing assistants and marketing team to achieve goals
+- Work with marketing assistants and marketing team to achieve goals

-- Monitoring the progress and taking necessary timely actions
+- Monitor the progress and take necessary timely actions

-- Tracking, analyzing, and dealing with external and internal challenges
+- Track, analyze, and deal with external and internal challenges